-Calaveras Masonic Lodge No. 78
+Calaveras Keystone Lodge No. 78

 Calaveras Lodge No. 78, circa 1890.
 Freemasonry may well be one of the world's oldest, and largest fraternities.
 Freemasons believe in the Fatherhood of God and the Brotherhood of man.
 On October 2017, Calaveras Lodge No. 78 merged with Keystone Lodge from Milton to become Calaveras Keystone Lodge No. 78.
 Welcome Keystone brothers!

 A Brief History of Calaveras Lodge No. 78

 The organizational meeting of Calaveras Lodge No. 78 was held in the home of Captain Moses Thorpe at Fourth Crossing.
 Fourth Crossing is located South of San Andreas, between San Andreas and Angels Camp.

 Dispensation was granted by:

 M : .
 W : .
 William H. Howard, January 24, 1855.